IntensiveCoLearning/english/Derick_EICL1st.md

 - Considering my current level of English, I dedicate at least 2-3 hours per day to language learning.
 By the end of this program, I anticipate achieving notable progress in my listening, speaking, reading, and writing abilities.

+- My guiding principle for this journey is: "No self-deception."

 ### 2024.6.25
 xxx